bergercookie/syncall/readme-caldav.md

 ## Future Work

-- [ ] Handle recurring tasks (will need to manually inject the appropriate ics format when adding/updating caldav tasks)
 - [ ] See if we can handle TW "waiting" tasks a little better (possibly by setting the caldav `start` field to when the wait expires)
 - [ ] Consider how to refactor out extra steps in conversion, and just store caldav items in their vTodo formats (though this will make test files much uglier)